kevinrutherford/es-readmodel/README.md

 Your reducer can be anything that responds to #call.
 It will receive two arguments -- the current state and the event.
-The current state will be nil if no events have bee processed yet.
+The current state will be nil if no events have been processed yet.
 The reducer function must return the new state.

 ## Routes